DouweKamper/thesis/README.md

 ### Prerequisites
 - Python 3.8 or higher
 - Python packages listed in the relevant requirements.txt file.
-The folders 'final runs' and 'trial runs' both contain a unique requirements file.
-During the thesis a separate virtual environment was created for both.
+The folders 'final runs' and 'trial runs' both contain a unique requirements file (during the thesis a separate virtual environment was created for both).

 ### Running scripts
 If you would like to run the scripts to generate the synthetic data.
 Then it is important to first install MODFLOW 6.
 Run `install_MODFLOW.py` from either `final runs` or `trial runs`.